vishipayyallore/speaker-series-2023/dot-net-learners-house/MinimalAPI-Session1/README.md

 >    - HTTP Responses
 >    - What should I send as Response
 > 1. Introduction to .NET Minimal API
-> 1. Two Ways to create Minimal API using `VS 2022`
->    - Web API with UnCheck Controllers
->    - Web App Empty
 > 1. Creating Minimal API using dotnet CLI
+>    - `dotnet new web`
 >    - `dotnet new webapi -minimal`
+> 1. Create Minimal API using `VS 2022` - Web API Templated - UnCheck Controllers
+>    - Executing it using IIS Express / Kestrel Server
+>    - Exploring Swagger
+> 1. Create Minimal API using `VS 2022` - Web App Empty Template
+>    - Executing it using IIS Express / Kestrel Server
 > 1. Executing it using IIS Express, and Kestrel Server (http, https)
 > 1. Exploring Swagger
 > 1. Exposing 4 `Hello World` API Endpoints